Elián Herrera (baseball): Yokohama DeNA BayStars

 On June 1, 2016, Herrera signed with the Yokohama DeNA BayStars of Nippon Professional Baseball.
 He became a free agent after the 2017 season.

 Diablos Rojos del México

 On July 6, 2018, Herrera signed with the Diablos Rojos del México of the Mexican League.
 He was released on July 18, 2018.

 Coaching career

 On January 16, 2019, Herrera was announced as the bench coach for the Rancho Cucamonga Quakes in the Dodgers farm system.
-For 2020, he was assigned to the same role for the Great Lakes Loons.
+For 2020, he was assigned to the same role for the High–A Great Lakes Loons.